YueLiPicasso/OCanrenTutorial/Main/aircraft_fleet/README.md

 ### Fleet state transition rules

-A state transition rule relates an pre-state, a single action and the post-state.
+A state transition rule relates a pre-state, a single action and the post-state.
 We also chain the state transition rules to obtain a multi-step state transition rule which relates a pre-state, a list of actions and the post-state.
 To avoid unnecessarily verbose travel plan, we require that a forward action must not be followed immediately by another forward action: if so, why not